Senior Speakers Program 2017-2018

 The Senior Speaker will be selected to speak at one of the following events/venues:

 All speeches need to be inspirational in tone and message – encouraging – a call to better living.
 There will always be expectations about appropriateness for the EHS community, regardless of the audience or event.
 Some events have particular content needs designated by the organizing group.
 The SSP is a learning process; participating students must be open to reworking what they have written.

 What would a class meeting presentation be like?

 Class meeting presentations are typically directed to address the needs of a specific class.
 For freshman, the emphasis may be on becoming involved, or trying new things.
 Speeches to the senior class might focus on becoming an independent adult and transitioning to college or life beyond high school.

 What would be a typical topic for a presentation at an Admissions function or parent group?

-These types of presentations generally have the particular purpose of sharing information about Episcopal High School in a way that is positive and enthusiastic.
-A speaker might be asked to talk about involvement in one of the pillars or share perspectives on student life at EHS.
+Typically, sharing information about Episcopal High School in a way that is positive, enthusiastic and includes illustrations from your own experiences.
+The speaker might talk about their own experiences in one of the pillars, or share a "day-in-the-life" perspective on student life at EHS.